ssafwann/ssafwann/README.md

 - 🔭 I’m currently working on frontend web development, mainly designing static sites that I intend to sell.
 - 🌱 I’m currently learning tailwind CSS, web accessibility and more.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/muhammadsafwanmalik/), [Website](https://maliksafwan.netlify.app/).
-- ⚡ Fun fact: I am still a student studying computer science.
+- ⚡ Fun fact: I am a student studying computer science.

 <!--
 **ssafwann/ssafwann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.